Image AddOn

 Prerequisites

-Before implementing an Image AddOn in your code, you must first create the addon in the Beefree SDK Developer Console:
+Before implementing an Image AddOn in your code, you first need to create the addon in the Beefree SDK Developer Console.
+Take the following steps to complete this:

-1. Log into the Developer Console and navigate to your application
+Log into the Developer Console and navigate to your application.

-2. Create a new Custom AddOn and select "Image" as the type
+Create a new Custom AddOn and select Image as the type.

-3. Configure the addon with a unique handle (e.g., my-image-addon)
+Configure the addon with a unique handle (e.g.,

 Content Object Schema